-- 18. GENERAL. a.
+- 18. General.-a.
 Losses considered in umpiring are confined to those which have a material effect on realistic progress of maneuvers (par.
-10b), as follows: casualties of rifle units; destruction or capture of field artillery and antiaircraft pieces, antitank guns, armored and unarmored vehicles; destruction of airplanes. - b.
-It is essential that the personnel losses of rifle companies and troops of infantry and horse cavalry be assessed and recorded, since such losses affect fire power and thus influence the progress of a maneuver.
+10b), as follows: casualties of rifle units; destruction or capture of field artillery and antiaircraft pieces, antitank guns, and vehicles; destruction of airplanes. - b.
+It is essential that the personnel losses of rifle companies and troops of Infantry and horse cavalry be assessed and recorded, since such losses affect fire power and thus influence the progress of a maneuver.
 Units may be weakened by accumulating losses during a maneuver so as to affect the final outcome decisively. - c.
 Losses are assessed by the umpire with the company, not by umpires with opposing units.
 The umpire keeps a running record of losses, and informs the company commander of them from time to time.
 If a company umpire is not present when elements of his company are subjected to artillery fire, the fire umpire will send written information to the company umpire as to the number of the company personnel and battery-minutes of fire involved. - d.
 Personnel losses are listed below in percent of the strength involved.
 Ordinarily umpires must convert such proportions into numbers according to the strength of the element concerned.
 The total numerical loss at any time, however, must be reconverted to percent in determining fire power.
 Example: The actual initial strength of a rifle company is 200.
-Losses are assessed for separate, successive actions as follows: Entire company, 2 percent; one platoon, 1 percent; two platoons, 3 percent.
+Losses are assessed for separate, successive actions as follows: Entire company, 2 percent; 1 platoon, 1 percent; 2 platoons, 3 percent.
 The corresponding numerical losses are 4, 1⁄2, and 3-total 8, which is 4 percent of 200.
-Thereafter, any computed fire power, such as that of paragraph 14e, is reduced by 4 percent or 9, on the assumption that losses of fire power other than for rifles are in the same proportion as for rifles.
+Thereafter, any computed fire power, such as that of paragraph 14e, is reduced by 4 percent or 6, on the assumption that losses of fire power other than for rifles are in the same proportion as for rifles. - e.

-- e.
 Assessed casualties do not leave their companies actually; in fact, they are recorded quantitatively, not individually.
 They are distinct from artificial casualties (par.
 38). - f.
-Assessed casualties will be considered as not replaced during the maneuver. - g.
+Assessed casualties will be considered as not replaced during the maneuver.

+- g.
 The losses to be assessed as a result of fire and other actions by the opposing force necessarily are a matter of judgment in some respects.
 The relative strength of the opposing forces is an especially important factor.
 For example, a rifle company attacking a squad might be expected to sustain comparatively few casualties; but if the company attacked another company, its losses undoubtedly would be heavy. - h.
 The data in paragraphs 19-25 are to be taken as a guide in weighing the various aspects of each case.
-It is to be emphasized that the usual tendency of umpires is to assess losses which are grossly excessive in the light of war experience. - i.
-For losses to be assessed as a result of the use of chemicals, see par.
-33. - 19.
-INFANTRY. a.
-War experience indicates that an infantry regiment may sustain extreme casualties as great at 15 percent during 1 day of severe combat.
+It is to be emphasized that the usual tendency of umpires is to assess losses which are grossly excessive in the light of war experience. - 19.
+Infantry.-a.
+War experience indicates that an infantry regiment may sustain extreme casualties as great as 15 percent during 1 day of severe combat.
 While losses of a particular portion of the regiment might exceed this proportion, the figure affords a useful check on the total casualties assessed by company umpires. - b.
 Company umpires should penalize improper formations and undue exposure by increased losses.
-Doubling the usual losses is a severe penalty in this connection.

-c.
-The average losses sustained by infantry are indicated as follows:
+Doubling the usual losses is a severe penalty in this connection. - c.
+The average losses sustained by Infantry are indicated as follows: